 In adapting the overall story for the anime, CloverWorks appears to have made the decision to streamline everything down to just the primary plot beats.
 The Horimiya OP gave anime fans their first hints about what to expect from the anime’s pacing.

 The Horimiya character Akane Yanagi is depicted in the OP (opening) and he debuts in manga Chapter 44.
 Motoko Iura already has a Japanese voice cast and that female character shows up in Chapter 76.

-It’s very likely that some of these later chapters will be adapted out of order in order to give Episode 13 the perfect ending.
+Many of these later chapters were adapted out of order in order for Episode 13 to adapt the graduation ending.
 Side stories like Chapter 65: They Just Don’t Make Any Sense may feel like a hilarious elbow to the ribs but they could be adapted in any order since they don’t require any special context.
 At the same time, lacking context means such chapters could be skipped by the anime, or shifted to Horimiya Season 2, without harming the main plot progression.